GatewayLabs/circuit-sdk/benchmark/README.md

 Each function is tested in isolation to benchmark its specific computational characteristics, and the results, with times measured in milliseconds, indicate that Gateway generally performs at a much higher speed, making it more suitable for use cases that require frequent and rapid encrypted operations.

+Benchmarks were run on a Apple M3 Pro with 36 GB RAM.

 | Operation                        | Gateway Time (ms) | TFHE Time (ms) |
 |----------------------------------|-------------------|----------------|